curityio/kubernetes-training/2-ingress-tutorial/README.md

-# Enable External OAuth Endpoints
+# API Gateways, Ingress and External URLs

-Provides external base URLs for the admin and runtime workloads.\
+Provides external OAuth HTTPS URLs for the admin and runtime workloads.

+## Prerequisites

-This deployment requires you to complete the [basic tutorial](../1-basic-tutorial/README.md) first.
+First ensure that you have completed the [basic tutorial](../1-basic-tutorial/README.md) so that expected resources are available.

 ## Design External URLs